dariatsvetkova/dariatsvetkova.ca/README.md

 ## License

-This project is under exclusive copyright.
+This project is under GNU General Public License v3.0.